microsoft/msphpsql/README.md

 ####Prerequisites

 - A Web server such as Apache is required.
 Your Web server must be configured to run PHP.
+See below for information on installing Apache to work with the drivers.
 - [Microsoft ODBC Driver 13 for Linux][odbcLinux]
 - 64-bit [UnixODBC 2.3.1 driver manager][LinuxDM], built for 64-bit SQLLEN/SQLULEN.
-- If building PHP from source, you need libraries required to [build PHP][PHPMan]
+- If building PHP from source, you need libraries required to [build PHP][PHPMan].

 ## Install

+The drivers are distributed as shared binary extensions for PHP.
+They are available in thread safe (*_ts.so) and-non thread safe (*_nts.so) versions.
+The thread safety configuration of your web server will determine which version you need.
+If you wish to install Apache from source, follow these instructions:

+1. Download the source from [Apache.org][httpd_source].
+Unzip the source to a local directory.

+2. Download the [Apache Portable Runtime (APR) and Utility][apr_source].
+Unzip the APR source into srclib/apr and the APR-Util source into srclib/apr-util in your Apache directory from Step 1.

+3. If you have the thread safe binaries, run `./configure --enable-so --with-mpm=worker`.
+If you have the non-thread safe binaries, run `./configure --enable-so --with-mpm=prefork`.

+4. Run `make` and `sudo make install`.

+Now you are ready to install PHP.

-- Method 1: Using package  manager:
+- Method 1: Using your package  manager:

 	Note: make sure the packaged  PHP version is PHP 7.
-	1. Use package manager to install php and php-odbc.
+	1. Use your package manager to install php and php-odbc.
-	2. Copy precompiled binaries into the extensions directory (likely in /usr/lib/php).
+	2. Copy the precompiled binaries into the extensions directory (likely in /usr/lib/php).
 	3. Edit the php.ini file as indicated  in "Enable the drivers" section.

-- Method 2: Using PHP source:
+- Method 2: Using the PHP source:

-	The drivers are distributed as shared binary extensions for PHP.
-You must download the PHP 7 source and unzip it to a local directory.
+	Download the PHP 7 source and unzip it to a local directory.
 Then follow the steps below:

     1. Switch to the PHP directory and run `./buildconf --force`.
 You may need to install autoconf with your package-manager prior to this step.